-The online banks most everyone has seen advertised on TV (or Hulu!) tend to offer the best 12 month CD rates.
+The online banks most everyone has seen advertised tend to offer the best 12 month CD rates.
 Ally is one of those banks.
 It has certainly done a good job rebranding itself from the troubled GMAC Bank, and it’s winning good customer opinions for its service.
 But we list a variety of other quality banks below, too.
 Here are the best twelve month CD rates you’ll find this year:

 Investing in a CD is a great way to keep money safe and secure while earning a solid return.
-One year CD rates won’t bring in thousands of dollars in interest each year unless you invest a lot of money.
+One-year CD rates won’t bring in thousands of dollars in interest each year unless you invest a lot of money.
 But they are FDIC-insured for up to $250,000 per depositor and they let you receive a guaranteed rate that’s generally higher than what you’ll get with a savings or money market account.

-The minimum deposit amount for a CIT CD is $1,000, and they offer terms from 6 months all the way up to 60 months.
-They also offer RampUp CDs where you can increase your interest rate once per term (1-3 years in length).
+The minimum deposit amount for a CIT CD is $1,000, and they offer terms from six months all the way up to 60 months.
+They also offer RampUp™ CDs where you can increase your interest rate once per term (1-4 years in length).
 The minimum deposit for these, however, is a robust $25,000.

 Ally Bank offers more than just CDs too.
 They offer a high-yield savings account, a cash rewards credit card, an online checking account, and one of the best cash back rewards credit cards available on the market today.
-With IRAs, Money Markets and even an online discount broker, Ally Bank has transformed from a now-defunct mortgage lender (GMAC) into a one-stop shop for just about any quality deposit account.
+With IRAs, Money Markets, and even an online discount broker, Ally Bank has transformed from a now-defunct mortgage lender (GMAC) into a one-stop shop for just about any quality deposit account.

 12 Month CD vs High Yield Savings Account